AqwamCreates/DataPredict-Agent/docs/TermsAndConditions.md

 1. **Exclusive External Softwares Definition**:

-   * Exclusive External Softwares are defined as a collection of software libraries and frameworks containing DataPredict, DataPredict Neural, MatrixL, and TensorL.
+   * Exclusive External Softwares are defined as a collection of software libraries and frameworks containing DataPredict, DataPredict Neural, DataPredict Axon, MatrixL, and TensorL.

 2. **Original License Compliance**: